VRHIKKY/VketCloudSDK_Documents/docs/FAQ/VRChatAnimationForVKC.en.md

 ![VRChatAnimationForVKC](img/VRChatAnimationForVKC_14.jpg)

 You can check the animation by entering Play mode.
-Depending on the SDK version, logging into VketCloud may be required when entering Play mode.
+Depending on the SDK version, logging into Vket Cloud may be required when entering Play mode.

 ![VRChatAnimationForVKC](img/VRChatAnimationForVKC_16.gif)